 How It Works

-Manually creating tests through the UI doesn't scale for teams that want to automate test generation from their own tools and workflows—so we built a comprehensive API for programmatic test management.
+Manually creating tests through the UI doesn't scale for teams that want to automate test generation from their own tools and workflows—so we built a RESTful API that lets you create tests programmatically with project-specific authentication.

 How It Works